 4. Add Live Chat Support

 The difference between traditional marketing and an online store is that an offline salesman can answer customer queries on the spot, which often results in a sale.
-When it comes to ecommerce, you don’t even know why customers keep bouncing away from your web shop.
+When it comes to ecommerce best practices, you don’t even know why customers keep bouncing away from your web shop.
 You are unable to address their on-the-spot concerns or objections.

 So, our next ecommerce best practice is you should create customer valued personalized interactions.
 75% of customers consider calls as the most effective method to get a quick response about any product.
 It is time to leverage live chat.
 By installing it on your web shop, you allow your visitors to ask for queries concerning your products.
 It will allow you to close them on the spot.